MatrixMike/donkeycar/docs/parts/about.md

 and the function to call that will return the most recent values quickly.

-Here's an example how to make the RandPercent part threaded if the run function too a second to complete.
+Here's an example how to make the RandPercent part threaded if the run function took a second to complete.

 ```python
 import random